patriciogonzalezvivo/eyeo16/README.md

 This relationship between Openness and community... is a solution to fragility.

-That's why together with Jen, we wrote The Book of Shaders...
+That's why I wrote The Book of Shaders, together with my wife, Jen...

 --